Kesraath/BellabeatFitnessProject/README.md

 2. Further, assist users in understanding the importance of sleep and help set sleep targets with notification reminders.
     - From the available sleep logs, the more time users spend in bed the more they slept
           - with the assumption that users who choose to wind down earlier are able to get more sleep
-3. Bellebeat can increase the users' awareness of exercise and amount of sleep or sleep quality by suggesting users reduce sedentary time.
+3. Bellebeat can increase the users' awareness of exercise and the amount of sleep or sleep quality by suggesting users reduce sedentary time.
     - Keeping in mind, however, there is a possibility that the device did not register the sleep and instead recorded it as sedentary time.
+4. Create an easier method to sync or record weight data
+    - As seen by the lack of participants, Bellabeat could cater to this area by integrating weight tracking better.
+    - Create banners on the first start-up of the app after download or awareness if not already connected that users should allow Bellabeat to access other Health app data to allow for weight tracking.
+      -    Note that a disclaimer to users on the data collected and how it will be used/protected.

 Outside of app-based changes, possible hardware recommendations are that Bellabeat:
 1. Increases the comfort so that users wear their devices to sleep
 2. Reduces the time it takes to charge the device
 3. Have a device that is able to run for multiple days
+4. Bundle in a scale for users as part of a promotion to promote a better understanding of one's weight and how to use it to get fit.

 These hardware change recommendations will need to work in conjunction with the software suggestion above, such as informing users about collecting sleep data and how they can use that to assist in their sleep habits.